-The Kansas-Nebraska Act of 1854 not only created the territories of Kansas and Nebraska but also repealed the Missouri Compromise of 1820 and allowed the territory settlers to determine if they would allow slavery within their boundaries.
+The Kansas-Nebraska Act of 1854 created the territories of Kansas and Nebraska and repealed the Missouri Compromise of 1820 and allowed the territory settlers to determine if they would allow slavery within their boundaries.

-For more than 30 years prior to the organization of Kansas and Nebraska as territories, the slavery question had been a “bone of contention” in the halls of Congress.
-The first petition of Missouri for admission into the Union in March 1818, started the agitation that culminated in the passage of the Missouri Compromise on March 6, 1820.
+For more than 30 years before the organization of Kansas and Nebraska as territories, the slavery question had been a “bone of contention” in the halls of Congress.
+The first petition of Missouri for admission into the Union in March 1818 started the agitation that culminated in the passage of the Missouri Compromise on March 6, 1820.

-Of the original 13 states, seven were free and six were slave states.
-From the adoption of the Constitution to 1819 five slave states — Kentucky, Tennessee, Louisiana, Mississippi, and Alabama — had been admitted into the Union, while during the same period, four free states — Vermont, Ohio, Indiana and Illinois — had been added, so that in 1819, immediately after the admission of Alabama, there were 11 of each.
+Of the original 13 states, seven were free, and six were slave states.
+From the adoption of the Constitution to 1819, five slave states — Kentucky, Tennessee, Louisiana, Mississippi, and Alabama — had been admitted into the Union, while during the same period, four free states — Vermont, Ohio, Indiana, and Illinois — had been added, so that in 1819, immediately after the admission of Alabama, there were 11 of each.
 The admission of Maine in 1820 gave the free states a majority of one, but the equilibrium was again restored by the admission of Missouri in 1821.
-With the exception of short intervals, this policy of equality was maintained during the next 20 years.
+Except for short intervals, this policy of equality was maintained during the next 20 years.
 Arkansas, a slave state, was admitted in 1836 but was followed by the free state of Michigan in 1837.
-The admission of Texas and Florida in 1845 gave the slave power a slight advantage, which was regained by the free-states with the admission of Iowa in 1846 and Wisconsin in 1848.
+The admission of Texas and Florida in 1845 gave the slave power a slight advantage, which was regained by the free states with the admission of Iowa in 1846 and Wisconsin in 1848.

-However, nothing came of this bill and over the next year, more bills were submitted, argued, and rejected.
+However, nothing came of this bill, and more bills were submitted, argued, and rejected over the next year.
 On January 23, 1854, Senator Stephen Douglas of Illinois submitted a substitute bill, providing for two territories instead of one — the northern territory to be called “Nebraska” and the southern one “Kansas.”
 Douglas hoped to gain southerners’ support under the presumption that the more northern territory would oppose slavery while the more southern one would permit it.
 This was the origin of the term “Kansas-Nebraska Bill,” which, in a short time, became a familiar expression all over the country.